Move your mouse over the graph to get the specific odds for that day.

 Switch to Table Mode

 Knowing doesn't have to be scary.
-The Daily Miscarriage Probability Chart calculates the probability of miscarriage or, conversly, the probability of birth, given how far a woman is in her pregnancy.
+The Daily Miscarriage Probability Chart calculates the probability of miscarriage or, conversely, the probability of birth, given how far a woman is in her pregnancy.
 The underlying model can also account for added risk factors like maternal age, weight, the number of previous miscarriages and the number of previous live births.

 Take the Probabilities With You